Blog OPCF – Explaining Ontario Policy Change Forms

 Even though insurance is mandatory, there may be instances where you are involved in an accident with another driver who does not have as much or adequate coverage.
 OPCF 44R protects you if you are involved in an accident, and the at-fault driver does not have enough to compensate the injured victims to cover the costs of their medical bills and recovery.
 With this, you can recover the remaining outstanding damages.

 The OPCF 44R wording ensures that you are properly insured if you or a family member is injured.
-Depending on your insurer, you may have a number of limits to choose from.
+Depending on your insurer, you may have several limits to choose from.

 Other common OPCFs drivers add to their coverage:

-Contact us today with all your questions about OPCFs and how to add an OPCF to your auto insurance.
+Contact us today with all your questions about OPCFs and how to add an OPCF to your auto insurance coverage.
 You can also contact us to learn more about additional home related coverages, such as contents insurance and identity theft insurance, to name a few.